paulmarrington/Unity-Documentation/Able/Askowl-Able.md

 ### ConditionalHideAttribute

-This tool comes straight from [http://www.brechtos.com](Brecht Lecluyse) in a [http://www.brechtos.com/hiding-or-disabling-inspector-properties-using-propertydrawers-within-unity-5/](a blog from November 2015).
+This tool comes straight from [Brecht Lecluyse](http://www.brechtos.com) in a [a blog from November 2015](http://www.brechtos.com/hiding-or-disabling-inspector-properties-using-propertydrawers-within-unity-5/).

 Any complex `MonoBehaviour` can create a complex and confusing inspector.
 It is possible to simplify the inspector without custom code by looking for optional input.
 1. Booleans are true to display conditional fields